bytecodealliance/sightglass/benchmarks/README.md

 will simply copy the directory context and call cargo run as if compiling directly on host, there should be no need to supply a custom Dockerfile to make a container based build work.

+* Support for native is optional.
+If a benchmark is added for Wasm, corresponding build support for native is optional and will not break CI if it is not included.

 ## Additional Requirements